DE4THRE4P3R/Online-Study-Platform-OSP-/README.md

   3. Access the login page my pasting "localhost/school/public/"
   4. Enter the email and password of admin to enter

-The Unit Testing was done using PHPUNIT on the model classes of the project, everything working correctly.
+The Unit Testing was done using PHP-UNIT, everything working correctly.